 The nuclei of radioactive elements are unstable due to their excess energy as a result of their atoms’ nuclei containing neutrons more than required for their stabilization.

-- Can be controlled like these which are done in nuclear reactors and are used in safe uses.
+- Can be controlled like these which are done in nuclear reactors and are used for safe uses.

 - OR, Cannot be controlled like these which are done in nuclear bombs and are used in military uses.

 Artificial radioactivity is the radiation or nuclear energy that is released during nuclear reactions either from nuclear reactors or from nuclear bombs.

 In the second world war, on August 6, 1945, an American aeroplane dropped the first atomic bomb on the Japanese city of Hiroshima, eventually killing over 140.000 people.
 On August 9, 1945, the United States of America dropped the second atomic bomb. this time in another Japanese city of Nagasaki, it killed 75,000 people.